-We note that the Government cannot achieve all improvements immediately and, in some cases, they may not be possible until buses are retired or the current contracts expire in 2024.
-However, over the next three years, we consider that the Government should focus on improving the cost-effectiveness of those operators with cost structures that are significantly different to their peers.
+We note that the Government cannot achieve all improvements immediately, and in some cases, they may not be possible until buses are retired or the current contracts expire in 2024.
+We consider that our efficient cost estimates should be used as a benchmark for TfNSW and operators to improve the value for money from bus services over time.
+Over the next three years, we consider that the Government should focus on improving the cost-effectiveness of those operators with cost structures that are significantly different to their peers.

-We note that our approach to setting fares means that the current cost inefficiencies are not borne by passengers of rural and regional services, but by taxpayers who subsidise these services.
+However, our approach to setting fares means that the current cost inefficiencies are not borne by passengers of rural and regional services, but by taxpayers who subsidise these services.